Beware of Expert Words with Two Meanings

 A pattern is not an explanation

 Even if the expert has established that hiring outcomes are statistically related, that does not yet tell us why they are related.
-There are many ways for hiring decisions to become probabilistically dependent without the hiring managers coordinating in the ordinary legal sense.
+There are many ways for hiring decisions to become probabilistically dependent without the hiring managers coordinating in the legal sense.

 The litigation lesson